Natalya Seleznyova is a Soviet and Russian theater and film actress, People’s Artist of the Russian Federation (1996).

 In the 1970s, she became famous in the USSR as one of the main characters in The 13 Chairs Pub TV series.

 The actress has played in more than 60 films.

 Since her youth Natalia is a football fan.
 Her favorite team is CSKA Moscow.
 For the anniversary, the management of the club presented the actress with the corporate scarf of CSKA with her surname.

 In 1968, on the set of the film Caliph Stork Natalya met actor Vladimir Andreev and they got married.
 According to Seleznyova it was love from the first sight.
 At that time Andrei was married to actress Arkhangelskaya, but left the family.
 Natalya was 22 years old and Vladimir was 37.

-In 1969 Seleznyova gave birth to son Yegor.
-Natalya has three grandchildren Alexei (born in 1995), Lisa (born in 2010) and Nikolai (born in 2011).
+In 1969 Seleznyova gave birth to their son Yegor.
+Natalya has three grandchildren: Alexei (born in 1995), Lisa (born in 2010) and Nikolai (born in 2011).